 Rubio Monocoat maintains this principle with the development of new hardwax oil products and improvements to our existing hardwax oil products.

-Recommended 0% VOC interior wood finish: Oil Plus 2C – used on all timber products made by Authentic Timber Furniture Ltd, London, UK.
+Recommended 0% VOC interior wood finish: Oil Plus 2C – used on all timber products made by Authentic Timber Furniture Ltd in London, UK.